Alexander Shevchenko vs. Botic Van de Zandschulp: Prediction and Match Betting Odds | The Astana Open

 - Through 22 matches over the past year on hard courts, Shevchenko has played 23.2 games per match (23.1 in best-of-three matches) and won 48.1% of them.

-- Van de Zandschulp has played 27 matches on hard courts in the past 12 months, and has averaged 23.7 games per match (23.0 in best-of-three matches) and 10.1 games per set while winning 49.0% of games.
+- On hard courts, Van de Zandschulp has played 27 matches and averaged 23.7 games per match (23.0 in best-of-three matches) and 10.1 games per set.

-- Dating back to 2015, Shevchenko and Van de Zandschulp have not competed against each other.
+- This is the first time that Shevchenko and Van de Zandschulp have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.